 - Once you know your current recall (% correct) for each subject, use this data to decide how much time to invest in each area.

-For example, if Physiology is 20% lower than Microbiology, you should spend at least 20% more time reviewing Physiology than you put into reviewing Microbiology.
+For example, if Cardiology is 20% lower than Pulmonary, you should spend at least 20% more time reviewing Cardiology than you put into reviewing Pulmonary.

 - Stay focused on what is most important for you to know.

 Use the PANCE Notes to do this more efficiently, rather than going back to course notes or text books.

 - After you review a section of material, do some practice questions (at least 25 items) covering what you just reviewed.

 This will help you locate gaps where you still need to clarify your understanding and give you practice in applying your knowledge to questions.

 - If you have access, use the PANCE/PANRE Qbank to create and take a 90-item test containing items from all of the subjects that you have reviewed up to that point as you complete each new subject.

-For example, if you have finished Anatomy and Physiology, take a timed test assessing those 2 subjects.
+For example, if you have finished Musculoskeletal and Endocrine, take a timed test assessing those 2 subjects.